cow-co/cow-co.github.io/physics/_posts/2021-02-19-Higgs-Mechanism.md

 By choosing a ground state, we "break" the symmetry of the system; a Lagrangian for which a particular symmetry holds may no longer have that symmetry once we rewrite it in terms of our chosen ground state.
 We call this type of symmetry-breaking "spontaneous", because no external agent has instigated it.

-By applying this technique to our Lagrangian, we get a massive field (hooray!), but also some *massless* (so-called "Goldstone") bosons.
+By applying this technique to our Lagrangian, we get a massive field (which is fine), but also some *massless* (so-called "Goldstone") bosons.
 Which is less good.

 ## The Higgs Mechanism

+We've been obliged to introduce even more fields, some of which are *massless*, and we still don't have anything that looks like our massive weak mediators.
 What do we do now?!

 Local gauge invariance, is what.
 It turns out that we can *choose* a gauge (that is, choose a specific transformation) such that the Goldstone bosons disappear entirely!
 Remember, because our Lagrangian is invariant under such transformations, we are completely free to do this.